SirStrategic/Rocket-Blog/index.md

 ---
-title: Welcome to my blog
+title: Rocket Blog
 ---

+In this blog I will post weekly updates on my rocketry progress.